 Aerial view of the Upper Geyser Basin.
 Old Faithful can be seen in the top right corner of the photo.

 2. There are more than 10,000 hydrothermal features in Yellowstone.
-The four types of thermal features are geysers, hot springs, mud pots, and fumaroles.
+The five types of thermal features are geysers, hot springs, mud pots, travertine terraces, and fumaroles.

-Sapphire Pool on a summer day at Yellowstone’s Biscuit Basin.
+Doublet Pool on a summer day in the Yellowstone’s Upper Geyser Basin.

 3. Yellowstone is home to more than 500 active geysers (more than half the world’s geysers).